-With rising energy costs, it’s essential you know how to keep your energy usage as low as possible by making some easy changes around the home!
+Learn more here about how we’re trying to make positive changes in our homes, but with rising energy costs, it’s good to know how to keep your energy usage as low as possible by making some easy changes around your home!

 - Use draught excluders for doors when heating a room to help stop any loss of heat

 - Turn off the lights in rooms you’re not using

 - Wash your clothes at 30 degrees and avoid using the tumble dryer

 - Don’t overfill the kettle if you’re not using all the water

 - If you have a dishwasher at home, opt for hand washing unless you’re doing a full load

 - If you’re buying new appliances, check the energy rating for more efficient items